fialhorenato/spotify-fluid-playlist/README.md

 # Spotify Fluid Playlist Generator

+## DISCLAIMER : This works better with playlists that contains electronic musics

 This project born as a need of mine to create a more fluid playlist based on key + bpm.